More news from the WEOLC

 Sharmon Figenshaw RN, ARNP

 About: Sharmon has been a clinician in hospice and palliative care for over 20 years.
 She was instrumental in bringing palliative care to the hospitalist service at Providence Regional Medical Center Everett, contracted through The Everett Clinic.
 She received the Amazing Service Award in 2007 for service to excellence in patient care.
-The ARNP-driven palliative care service was named as one of three key elements in the Circle of Life Award given to the Snohomish County Palliative Partnership in 2010.
+The ARNP-driven palliative care service was named as one of three key elements in the National Circle of Life Award given to the Snohomish County Palliative Partnership in 2010.
 Sharmon lives in Bellingham, is now semi-retired, where she does private consulting for families, engages in community conversations around end-of-life and aging, and works per diem with the Palliative Consult Service at Skagit Valley Hospital.
 She and her husband Peter enjoy skiing and boating.
 Sharmon has been part of the WEOLCC since 1999, serving as chair from 2008-2010.
 She currently co-chairs the Washington POLST Task Force.

 Therese A Johnson